Across Eternity: Book 2 - Cover

 “What the hell?”

 He jumped down from the pier and ran over.
 It was Daniel, all right, breathing his last breath.
 Noah flipped him over onto his back and saw the large red stain on the side of his shirt.
-He drew a healing potion with steady hands and poured half on Daniel’s wound and the rest down his throat.
+He drew a healing potion and poured half on Daniel’s wound and the rest down his throat.
 Even with the potion applied, his life was dwindling, and it seemed like death would overtake him first.

 After a night spent being tossed by the ocean and then baking in the sun, his body was utterly exhausted.
 Everything from his skin to his organs was ravaged.
 Add the stab wound and his survival went beyond ‘lucky’ and just short of ‘miraculous.’
-Noah gave him his last two potions, bringing him at least to a stable condition, though he remained unconscious.
+Noah gave him two more potions, bringing him at least to a stable condition, though he remained unconscious.

 “Guess I’m going to the Knight’s Sheath.”